 While it's unlikely voice tech will ever reach 100% accessibility on a global scale, the wider inclusion of people with speech impediments is still in the cards.
 Largely thanks to a handful of tech companies and startups leading the way with carefully individualized solutions – in the hope that, in one way or another, everyone can participate in a voice-first world.

-Want more posts like this?
-Follow VOICE on Twitter here and stay in the loop for the upcoming VOICE Summit 2019.
+If you're ready to register for the world's largest Voice conference, use the code VOICEBLOG10 to get 10% off your ticket!
+Follow VOICE on Twitter here and stay in the loop for the upcoming VOICE Summit 20120.